raspberrypilearning/getting-started-with-git/worksheet.md

 	ls
 	```

 1. At the moment, the directory is just like any other directory on your system.
 You now need to make the magical school bag part.
-This is known as a `Git Repository`, and it takes the form a a hidden directory that keeps track of all the changes to the working directory.
-Type the following to create the repository, which from now on will just be called a *repo*.
+This is known as a **Git repository**, and it takes the form a a hidden directory that keeps track of all the changes to the working directory.
+Type the following to create the repository, which from now on will just be called a **repo**:

 	```bash
 	git init
 	```

 1. If you type `ls` again, nothing will appear to have changed.
-You can use `ls -a` though to see all the hidden files and directories.
+You can use `ls -a` to see all the hidden files and directories, though.

 	```
 	ls -a